w3f/polkadot-validator-setup/README.md

 The allows you to specify which providers to use, so you don't need to have accounts in all of them, see [here](https://github.com/w3f/polkadot-secure-validator/blob/master/config/main.sample.json) for an example of how to define the providers.
-Yyou could use, for instance, packet for the validators and GCP for the public nodes.
+You could use, for instance, packet for the validators and GCP for the public nodes.
 Keep in mind that, the more distributed your public nodes, the fewer opportunities to be affected by potential incidents in the respective cloud providers.